bluesky139/LTweaks/README.md

-# LTweaks
+# L Tweaks
-Little Android tweaks for myself.
+This is my little tweaks for some Android apps, Xposed is needed for most functions.